 Securely sign online and invite others to sign

-Making a North Carolina Healthcare Power of Attorney
+FAQs about making a North Carolina Medical Power of Attorney

 A North Carolina Medical Power of Attorney is a legal document that grants a selected individual or entity permission to make health-related decisions on your behalf, such as refusing or accepting a certain medical treatment or procedure, if you cannot do so.

 The person granting permission is known as the "principal," and the people or entities obtaining authority are known as the "agents."
 Suited for North Carolina residents, this Power of Attorney for health care can be used in Mecklenburg County, Wake County, Guilford County, and in every other county in the state.
 All North Carolina Healthcare PoA forms from Rocket Lawyer can be customized for your unique scenario.
 As a result of this document, your representative will be able to provide proof to healthcare facilities and other parties that they can legally act in your interest when you are not able.

 It is fast and easy to give or receive the authority you might need with a free North Carolina Medical Power of Attorney template from Rocket Lawyer:

 This solution is, in many cases, notably less expensive than finding and hiring the average law firm.
 If needed, you can fill out a Medical PoA on behalf of a family member, and then have them sign it after you've drafted it.
 Please note that for a Power of Attorney to be legally valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal has already been declared incompetent, a conservatorship generally will be necessary.
 When dealing with this situation, it's a good idea for you to speak with a lawyer.